Alternatives

 8. NinjaCat

-Most suitable for: Marketing agencies and brands with dedicated data scientists
+Best for: Large marketing agencies and brands with dedicated data operations teams who need a warehouse-centric approach.

 You can then simplify and harmonize your data with no-code transformations and custom calculations.
 There’s also the option to store your data in a managed warehouse.
 Or, you can ship your data to external storage destinations like Snowflake, BigQuery, or Amazon S3, or business intelligence destinations like Tableau and Looker Studio.